-This would apply to all DOAS being used as a buildings primary means of ventilation of any size in a nonresidential application in select building types.
+This would apply to all DOAS being used as a buildings primary means of ventilation of any size in a nonresidential application.
 The efficiency criteria include:

 - 1. Providing each space with either: - a.
-A separate cooling system with an economizer or - b.
-A DOAS unit with minimum level of sensible energy recovery ratio, demand control ventilation above 1,000 cfm, and with bypass capabilities for ventilation economizing. - 2.
+A separate cooling system with an economizer or - A DOAS unit with minimum level of sensible energy recovery ratio, demand control ventilation when above 1,000 cfm, and with bypass capabilities for ventilation economizing. - 2.
 DOAS unit fan systems shall have the ability to modulate fan speed, primarily for balancing and reducing operation fan power. - 3.
-A total system fan power in line with prescriptive fan power tables in 140.4 (c). - 4.
-Zone terminal fans for cooling or heating must cycle to off if no call for conditioning. - 5.
-DX-DOAS or DOAS with active cooling must have a maximum reheat limit of 60F when in cooling mode.
+Zone terminal fans for cooling or heating must cycle to off if no call for conditioning. - 4.
+Ventilation supply air shall be delivered directly to a space or downstream of a terminal unit cooling or heating coil. - DX-DOAS or DOAS with active cooling must have a maximum reheat limit of 60F when in cooling mode. - 6.
+A total system fan power in line with prescriptive fan power tables in 140.4 (c).